thumbspage — Image-Gallery Web Pages for Folders

 Version 1.6 was finalized on October 28, 2018.
 This version was released multiple times with new features in each release; release dates identify point releases.
 Its main extensions are dynamic image scaling and image auto-rotation, but it introduces numerous enhancements to the program—including this HTML guide.

 This version was last repackaged in February 2019 with a minor change to avoid a tkinter dependency for contexts that have Pillow but not tkinter (e.g., some Android Python apps).
-This did not change thumbspage behavior or results, but the tkinter module is now required only when running the simple GUI viewer.
-For more details, see this program's web page.
+The tkinter module is now required only when running the simple GUI viewer.
+For more details, see the update note above for version 1.7, which formally adopted this change.

 Exception: on iOS only, images are always fully scaled in portrait device orientation, but for implementation reasons fall back on version 1.5's CSS scrollable scaling result in landscape device mode (in short, display size returned by iOS in this mode is unusable).
 Android fully scales images always, which yields smaller but complete landscape images—which is arguably better, but open to feedback.